Most of us enter our homes through the garage. As a result, this transitional area can become junky in a heartbeat.

-Garage cleaning day is the ideal time to ooh and ahh over all your old treasures and reevaluate whether to keep them.
+Garage-cleaning day is the ideal time to ooh and ahh over all your old treasures and reevaluate whether to keep them.
 Try to send the little ones away for this occasion.
 Ages 8 and up will be of help.
 Anyone younger will be of hindrance.

 Is the patio umbrella dirty?
 Clean it.
 Is the artificial Christmas tree bent?
 Repair it or toss it.
 (You rarely need a backup Christmas tree.)

-Have big plastic bags everywhere: for charity, for trash, for sale, and for resituating.
 At the end of the day, cart away the bags for trash and charity.
 (Do it today, or you'll leave them cluttering the garage for another five months.)
 Set aside stuff that someone else might want for a garage sale.
 Let the children benefit from their hard work.

-Treat other garage floor stains with Spray 'n Wash, let them rest, and then scrub them away with automatic dishwasher detergent.
+Treat other garage-floor stains with Spray 'n Wash, let them rest, and then srub them away with automatic dishwasher detergent.

 Here's a guide to which garage chores kids can do to care for and clean up the garage.
-Once a child reaches a certain skill or age level, he can generally do the chores for his age group and those for the age group below.
+Once a child reaches a certain skill or age level, he can generally do the chores for his age group and those for the age groups below.

 Of course, some of these chores need to be done each day, others once a week, and still, others once a month or even less frequently.
 Use your best judgment for what gets done when.